Data Driven Investment: Lasso Regression Pipeline for Real Estate Investment

 Figure 19 shows the contribution of ordinal features in the price per square footage per unit increase.
 It is then followed by a table that provides a summary of the graph as well as calculated results for differences in ordinal values.

 There are a substantial amount of categorical features, so focus will be aimed at the most substantial features.
-Figure 22 shows the categorical features with the highest mean percent increase relative to other options in the same category.
-The highest categorical variable is precast exterior.
+Figure 22 shows the categorical features with the highest mean percent increase relative to other options in the same category and the highest categorical variable is precast exterior.
 Precast exterior is a common material of construction on high end contemporary houses as shown below.
 Unsurprisingly, this style of exterior is 42.46% higher on average than other exterior styles.

 This dataset has so many opportunities for expansion, so the project is far from over.
 Here are a few upcoming additions to the project;